lanl/FEHM/docs/getting-started/examples-samples.md

 title : Examples and Sample Problems layout : page_getting-started
 permalink: /getting-started/examples-samples
+hero_height : is-small
 ---

 The following describes execution of the FEHM code.
-[Constructing an Input File]() discusses the construction of an input file.
-[Code Execution]() illustrates the entire procedure for executing the FEHM code using terminal input.
+[Constructing an Input File](#Constructing-an-input-file) discusses the construction of an input file.
+[Code Execution](#Code-execution) illustrates the entire procedure for executing the FEHM code using terminal input.
 Example 1 describes the setup and results from a simple 2-D heat conduction simulation.
 The remaining sections provide more complex example problems and deal only with problem setup and expected results.

-## Constructing an Input File
+## <a id="Constructing-an-input-file"></a> Constructing an Input File

 FEHM is a very general simulation code.
 Thus it is preferable to discuss the construction of an input file from a problem oriented point of view.
 In what follows the needs of the physical problem (initial conditions, boundary conditions, etc.) will be addressed in terms of the macro statements.